Hacking Alice's box in CV-QKD: Conclusions and further discussions

+Bounding the incoming photon number using the LIDT raises another issue, since we have assumed that modulation of the signal mode is unbounded, and hence can be taken to infinity.
+Since the photon number of the signal state will also be limited by the LIDT, this is not entirely true.
+However, if the LIDT is sufficiently high, this should not greatly affect the secret key rate.
+Increasing the LIDT does not increase the photon number of Eve's outgoing side-channel mode as long as the attenuation is raised accordingly.

+One further possible problem could occur if the attenuator itself is not properly characterised.
+If it re-radiates absorbed photons, or scatters light in such a way that it is accessible to Eve, the attenuator itself may provide a leakage side-channel.
+Alternatively, it may have a much higher transmission at certain frequencies, allowing Eve to send Trojan horse photons through without much attenuation.

 \acknowledgments This work was made possible via the EPSRC Quantum Communications Hub (Grant No. EP/M013472/1).
-S.P. would like to thank Pieter Kok, Scott E. Vinay and Panagiotis Papanastasiou for valuable discussions.
+The authors would like to thank Pieter Kok, Scott E. Vinay, Panagiotis Papanastasiou, Romain All\'{e}aume, Marco Lucamarini, Rupesh Kumar, and Vladyslav Usenko, for comments and feedback.